Danishnet.com is your one-stop resource for information about doing business in Denmark.

 8. The Eremitage Plain (Eremitagesletten).
 The grassy fields on the west side of the Eremitagen Hunting lodge are called the Eremitage Plain (Eremitagesletten).
 These grassy fields have many unusual plants and flowers many of which are quite rare in Denmark.

-Deer Garden (Jægersborg Hegn og Dyrehave) - Copenhagen - Things to See and Do (Part 2)
+Deer Garden (Jægersborg Hegn og Dyrehave) - Copenhagen - More Tourist Sites (Part 2)

 Deer Garden (Jægersborg Hegn og Dyrehave) - Copenhagen - Main Page